Market Research Supports Business Decisions

 With the preponderance of ‘do not call’ lists, dwindling numbers of customers wish to be contacted by phone for the purpose of market research.
 Phone interviews can reach a broad audience but are expensive, given interviewer recruitment and training.

-Kellogg’s launched a new product called Crunchy Nut Clusters.
+When Kellogg’s launched a new product called Crunchy Nut Clusters, it relied heavily on market research.
 Of the thousands of products launched every year very few ever reach market; to beat the odds, market research is essential.
 Using focus groups, Kellogg’s showed consumers prototypes of new food ideas that included a crisp latticework product and a nutty triangle.
 The focus groups revealed consumer attitudes and feelings about the prototyped foods; this helped Kellogg’s form potential flavors and textures for the new product.

 Kellogg’s then created story boards with product ideas and descriptions.
 Large groups of consumers studied the boards before rating each idea using numeric scales.
 In this way, Kellogg’s quantified which ideas consumers liked best and least.